raehik/generic-data-asserts/README.md

 [gdf-hackage]: https://hackage.haskell.org/package/generic-data-functions

-# generic-data-asserts
+# generic-type-asserts
-Structural assertions on the generic data representations (`GHC.Generic.Rep a`).
+Structural assertions on generic type representations (`GHC.Generic.Rep a`).

 Sometimes, we want to write generics that only work on certain data types with a certain shape e.g. non-sum types (single constructor).
 Achieving this is fairly